Some helpful materials to review.

 The links below will connect you to sites that support reading in elementary and secondary education.
 They have great examples of short passages with a variety of topics and complexity levels.
 A new tab will open in your browser.
 Save these sites to your “Favorites” folder for further reference.
 Click and explore.

-The home site for understanding complexity as it appears on the page (Element 1 of complexity with no consideration for topic).
+These are the established experts in defining complexity as it appears on the page (Element 1 of complexity with no consideration for topic).
 There’s a bread crumb trail in the header that helps navigation (Home>Parents & Students>Understanding Your Child’s Lexile® Measure >Fact Sheets & FAQs ).
 Registration is required to access some advanced features.

 Only accessible if you are a teacher or student.
 A lot of schools use ReadWorks because its very well organized with high quality content.
 If you’re in education or have a child in school, it would be valuable to sign up.